D4NG3R-Danny/D4NG3R-Danny/README.md

                                                   |    it-security   |
                                                   |  ,-----------------
                                                   \_/________________/
-                              and to learn many unnecessary stuff on the way for entertainment.
+                              and to learn many unnecessary stuff on the way for fun.